codophilic/LearnWebDevInJAVA/Theory.md

 - You can specify multiple configuration files by setting the log4j.configurationFile system property.
 This property can contain a comma-separated list of configuration file locations.
 Log4j will merge the configurations from all the specified files into a single configuration.

-- For example, if you have two configuration files named log4j2.properties and log4j2-extra.properties in your classpath
+- For example, if you have two configuration files named log4j2.properties and log4j2-extra.properties in your classpath.

 ![](https://github.com/codophilic/LearnWebDevInJAVA/blob/main/Images/15.jpg)